HSRLCLab/SmartFactory-Sortic/README.md

 This returns the Mosquitto version that is currently running in your Raspberry Pi.
 It should be 1.4.X or above.

-To use Mosquitto broker later on your projects, you’ll need your Raspberry Pi IP address.
+To use Mosquitto broker later on your projects, you will need your Raspberry Pi IP address.
 To retrieve your Raspberry Pi IP address, type the next command in your Terminal window:

 ```shell
 pi@raspberry:~ $ hostname -I